pyuriy/hadoop/README.md

 # Hadoop and BigData
-All collected for Hadoop and BigData topics
+All I've collected for Hadoop and BigData topics